-Food allergy occurs in around 1 in 20 children and in about 2 in 100 adults.
-The most common triggers are egg, cow's milk, peanut, tree nuts, seafood, sesame, soy, fish and wheat.
-The majority of food allergies in children are not severe, and may be 'outgrown' with time.
-However, peanut, tree nut, seed and seafood allergies are less likely to be outgrown and tend to be lifelong allergies.
+Food allergy occurs in around 10% of infants, 4-8% of children, and about 2% of adults in Australia and New Zealand.
+The most common triggers are egg, cow's milk, peanut, tree nuts, sesame, soy, fish, shellfish, and wheat.
 Some food allergies can be severe, causing life-threatening reactions known as anaphylaxis.

 What is allergy?

-An allergy is when the immune system reacts to a substance (allergen) in the environment which is usually harmless (e.g. food, pollen, animal dander and dust mite) or bites, stings and medications.
-This results in the production of allergy antibodies which are proteins in the immune system which identify and react with foreign substances.
+An allergy is when the immune system reacts to a substance (allergen) in the environment which is usually harmless (such as food, pollen, animal dander and dust mite), or bites, stings and medications.
+This results in the production of allergy antibodies which are proteins in the immune system that identify and react with foreign substances.

-An allergic reaction is when someone develops symptoms following exposure to an allergen, such as hives, swelling of the lips, eyes or face, vomiting or wheeze.
-It is important to note that only some people with allergy antibodies will develop symptoms following exposure to the allergen, hence confirmation of allergy by a clinical immunology/allergy specialist is required.
+An allergic reaction happens when a person develops symptoms following exposure to an allergen.
+Symptoms may include hives, swelling of the lips, eyes or face, vomiting or wheeze.
+It is important to note that only some people with allergy antibodies will develop symptoms following exposure to the allergen.
+Confirmation of allergy by a clinical immunology/allergy specialist is required.

 Mild to moderate symptoms of food allergy include:

 - Swelling of the face, lips and/or eyes.